nmxmxh/master-ovasabi/docs/communication_standards.md

 ## 11. Auto-Generated Reference

-- See `events/constants.go` and `events/event_types.json` for the full list of valid event types and key patterns.
+- See registry-generated constants, `events/constants.go`, and `events/event_types.json` for valid event types and key patterns.

 ---